VonHeikemen/lsp-zero.nvim/README.md

 On July 24 (2022) the author of nvim-lsp-installer [announced](https://github.com/williamboman/nvim-lsp-installer/discussions/876) the development of that project would stop.
 He will focus on [mason.nvim](https://github.com/williamboman/mason.nvim) instead.
 This new installer has a bigger scope, it can install LSP servers, formatters, linters, etc.

 At the moment lsp-zero supports both nvim-lsp-installer and mason.nvim.
-Usage of mason.nvim is recommended now.
+But you should migrate to mason.nvim as soon as possible. nvim-lsp-installer no longer receives any updates.

 To migrate away from nvim-lsp-installer first remove all servers installed.
 Execute.